-Note: The general admission area is directly in front of the lower level.
-Your “front row” seat will be a front row to the back of the standing area.
+Pro Tip: The general admission area is directly in front of the lower level, or “the pit.”
+So, if you score or pay for a front row seat (lower level), it will be a front row to the back of the standing pit area.

-Tip: The smoking section is beside of section 201.
-Since you are outside, the smoke can waft into your section.
+The smoking section is beside section 201.
+Since you are outdoors, the smoke can waft into your area.
 If this is an issue, choose another section.

-Pro Tip: If you like an artist, sign up for the Fan Club.
-You will be able to purchase concert tickets before they go on sale to the public.
+If you like a big fan of one of the performing artists, sign up for the Fan Club, allowing you to purchase concert tickets before they go on sale to the general public.

-Note: Parking in the Box Office Lot lot is first come first serve.
-Once it’s full you will have to park elsewhere.
+Parking in the Box Office Lot lot is first come, first serve.
+Once it’s full, you will have to park elsewhere.

 Food And Drinks

-The Amphitheater serves beer, frozen drinks, wine, and cocktails.
-Beer choices are Miller Lite, Coors Light, Blue Moon, and Modelo.
+The Amphitheater also serves plenty of alcoholic beverages—ice cold beer, frozen drinks, wine, specialty drinks, and cocktails.
+Beer selections include Miller Lite, Coors Light, Blue Moon, and Modelo.

-Note: A bottle of water is $4.
-Mississippi is incredibly hot during the summer so be sure to budget accordingly.
+Pro Tip: A bottle of water will run you $4.
+Mississippi is incredibly hot during the summer months, so be sure to budget accordingly.

-Brandon has a Red Roof Inn, Americas Best Value Inn, and La Quinta Inn near the Amphitheater.
-If you are looking for more upscale accommodations, I recommend staying in the Flowood, Pearl, or Ridgeland areas.
+There are a few chain hotels and motels near the Brandon Amphitheater, including Red Roof Inn, Americas Best Value Inn, and La Quinta Inn.
+If you are looking for more upscale accommodations, I recommend staying in Flowood, Pearl, or Ridgeland.